 Bárður rescued Ingjaldur and brought him to Ingjaldshvoll and revived his almost frozen body.
 Ingjaldur fully recovered and Bárður returned back to his home in Snæfellsjökull glacier.

 Notice the peak or hump on top of Mt.
 Hreggnasi - it is called Bárðarkista or the Chest of Bárður and is said to be Bárður's chest with his gold and treasures.
 This is yet another place on the south part of the Snæfellsnes peninsula bearing the name of Bárður Snæfellsás.

 Bárður and his half-brother Þorkell made up and spent a lot of time together.
-After disappearing into the glacier Bárður was busy and even had his only son, named Gestur, by a woman named Þórdís, the daughter of Skeggi, with whom he spent one winter.
-Helga, the daughter of Bárður, raised her brother until he was 12 years old, Þórdís raised him for 1 year and after that, he lived with his father in Snæfellsjökull glacier.
+After disappearing into the glacier Bárður was busy and even had his only son, named Gestur, by a woman named Þórdís, the daughter of Miðfjarðar-Skeggi, with whom he spent one winter.
+Helga, the daughter of Bárður, came to Þórdís and offered to raise her half-brother until he was 12 years old, Þórdís had raised him for 1 year and after that, he lived with his father in Snæfellsjökull glacier.